nhsconnect/integration-adaptor-common/README.md

  (See: [SonarQube](https://gpitbjss.atlassian.net/wiki/x/XQFfXQ))\
 NOTE: Coverage will not show in the analysis unless you have already generated the xml report (as per above.)

-## Intellij Version Control for external package
+## Working with both packages in Intellij

+It is possible to edit the external package when using it in another repository, like nhais or mhs, in the same IntelliJ window as the opened project.
+There is no need to keep two windows open.

-IMPORTANT: Ensure ssh was used to install this repository as an external package in your current repository to be able to push changes.
+To do this you must ensure ssh was used to install this repository as an external package in your current repository to be able to push changes.

 Edit files: Open IntelliJ → selected repo → Pipenv → external libraries → integration-adaptor-common → Select file you want to edit → pop-up window select (I want to edit all files in this directory)